Spencer Steer Player Props: Reds vs. Giants

 - The pitching staff for the Giants has a collective 8.8 K/9, which ranks 13th in the league.

-- The Giants have a 3.91 team ERA that ranks ninth among all league pitching staffs.
+- The Giants have the 10th-ranked team ERA among all league pitching staffs (3.91).

-- Giants pitchers combine to surrender 95 home runs (one per game), the fourth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.